 Welcome to Greece!
 This beautiful country boasts delicious food, gorgeous countryside, pristine beaches, famous mountain tops, and a long history.
 Let’s start by finding modern-day Greece on a map.
 Using an atlas, a globe or Google Earth, find Greece on the European continent.

 Now let’s do some geography review while we have the map open.
 Review the seven continents, the hemispheres, latitude and longitude, as well as other geographic labels.
 If needed, watch this video for a quick geography lesson.
 While we are discussing geography, let’s talk about landforms.
 Greece is part of mainland Europe, but it also has many islands—6,000 to be exact!
 (But only 170 of them are inhabited.)
 The largest of those islands is Crete.
 Click here for a slideshow of Greece today.

 Activity 2: Watch this TED Talk for a video introduction to the warriors of Sparta.
 Next, read Ancient Greece for Kids: Leonidas to learn about the famous battle of the 300.
-Then, explore this museum’s interactive website to learn more about these ancient people.
 Finally, create a Spartan scytale cipher with this tutorial.

 Activity 3: Writing.
 Since we will be learning a lot about real people in this unit, let’s write a journal entry about each of them.
 (If your child doesn’t like this idea, give them the second choice.)